Descartes

 Using the latest road maps and traffic flow data is critical when planning your delivery routes.
 Will the routing solution you use also take into consideration the time of day and the direction of travel along a certain road?

-How often are your base maps updated and how up-to-date are they?
-It is an important consideration when ensuring that the delivery times you provide to your customers are accurate and that the best, most efficient delivery routes are planned.
+How often are your base maps updated and how current are they?
+Having the very latest map data will help to ensure that the delivery times you provide to your customers are accurate and that the best, most efficient delivery routes are planned.

 Two man home delivery

-When planning your delivery routes, where you stop and for how long will need to be taken into account and adequate rest should be factored into the working day.
+When planning your delivery routes, where you stop and for how long will need to be taken into account and adequate driver rest periods should be factored into the drivers’ working day.

 Read more about Multi Drop Route Planning

-3. Use the most appropriate transport for your deliveries
+3. Use the right transport for your deliveries

-Both the size of the vehicle and the type of engine should be considered when planning your delivery routes.
-A large delivery vehicle in a dense urban residential zone with narrow streets and many parked cars or even a tight, narrow country lane will be unsuitable.
+Both the size of the vehicle and the type of drive train should be considered when planning your delivery routes.
+A large HGV in a dense urban residential area with narrow streets and parked cars or even a tight, narrow country lane will be unsuitable.

-Clean Air Zones (CAZ’s) are also starting to spring up around the UK alongside congestion and emission zones, so choosing the best delivery vehicles to enter these zones will minimise the associated charges and become increasingly important as the tolls increase.
+Clean Air Zones (CAZ’s) and Low Traffic Neighbourhoods are springing up around the UK alongside congestion and emission zones, so choosing the best delivery vehicles to enter these zones will minimise the associated charges and become increasingly important as the tolls increase.

 Read More about UK Clean Air Zones